Weave Code

 gehrisandro/tailwind-merge-php

-Merge Tailwind CSS class strings in PHP with automatic conflict resolution (later classes win).
-PHP port of dcastil/tailwind-merge, compatible with Tailwind v3.0–v3.4 and PHP 8.1+.
-Create instances and customize configuration as needed.
+Merge Tailwind CSS class strings in PHP with automatic conflict resolution (last class wins), ported from tailwind-merge.
+Supports Tailwind v3.0–v3.4, configurable and cacheable.
+Requires PHP 8.1+.

 View on GitHub